uholeschak/ediabaslib/docs/Page_specification.md

 * `args_first`: Allows to specify semicolon separated job arguments for the first job call.
 * `args`: Allows to specify semicolon separated job arguments.
 If this is the first call and `args_first` is present `args_first` will be used instead.
 * `result`: Allows to specify the required results.
 If omitted, all results will be generated, which may require more processing time.
+* `grid-type`: If the `display-mode` ist switched to `grid`, the type of display element could be specified here:
+    * `hidden`: Nothing will be displayed.
+    * `simple-gauge-square`: A simple gauge with a square border will be displayed.
+    * `simple-gauge-round`: A simple gauge with a round border will be displayed.
+    * `simple-gauge-dot`: A simple gauge with a round border and a dot instead of a bar graph will be displayed.
+* `min-value`: For gauge views the minimum value is specified with this attribute.
+* `max-value`: For gauge views the maximim value is specified with this attribute.
 * `log_tag=<tag name>`: Adding this property allows to log the display data to a log file when activating the _Log data_ menu in the application.
 The `logfile` property in the `page` node has to be specified as well to activate logging.
 * Each `display` node specifies one line of the display output. `Name` is again a reference to the text translation in the _strings_ nodes.
 With `result` the EDIABAS job result name is selected, that contains the data.
 The `format` property allows to format the result with the EDIABAS aspiResultText format specification [EDIABAS result types and formats](EDIABAS_result_types_and_formats.md).
 The `page` node can optionally contain `display` nodes like the `job` node.
 They will be only used for [User defined code](#user-defined-code).